CUUATS/lrtp/content/overview/introduction/index.md

 Champaign-Urbana area, the metropolitan planning process, the state, and the nation include:

-* Pressures from continued population and employment growth and concurrent
+* pressures from continued population and employment growth and concurrent
 * demands on infrastructure capacity and maintenance; Community expectations for
 * economic development which are integrally tied to transportation improvements
 * and maintenance; Fulfilling important investment commitments in the context of